OctopusDeploy/OctoVersion/README.md

 OctoVersion sources configuration from:

-1. Any `octoversion.json` file (lower case!) it finds in the current or any parent directory.
+1. The first, if any, `octoversion.json` file (lower case!) it finds walking up from the current directory.
 1. Environment variables prefixed with the OCTOVERSION_ prefix.
 1. Command-line parameters.